php-slang/php-slang/README.md

 ### TL;DR;

-Just feel free to post your pull requests in github.
+Just feel free to post your pull requests on GitHub.

+### Few more words of explanation
+Few rules that can make your pull request pass a code review:
+ - Do not add any dependencies (we want to keep this lib with only one dependency - PHP7)
+ - Please use descriptive commit titles
+ - Squash your commits - we prefer to have one commit per feature, even if it becomes a bulky commit
+ - You don't have to keep to the road map - it's for us, not for a community

 ## Test